Colonialism & Fast Fashion Are Inextricably Linked — Aja Barber Explains How

 “

-Stop trying to humanise yourself, you are a corporation with way more tentacles than an octopus.
+Stop trying to humanize yourself, you are a corporation with way more tentacles than an octopus.

 Aja Barber